FORTUNEbk/100-days-of-code/README.md

 # Day 21
 The given Java code demonstrates various operations using a `HashMap` to store and manage student roll numbers and names.
 The program begins by importing the necessary classes from the `java.util` package.
 Inside the `main` method, a `HashMap` named `students` is initialized with `Integer` keys for roll numbers and `String` values for student names.
 Five students are then added to the `HashMap` using the `put()` method.
 The program retrieves and prints the name of the student with roll number 3 using the `get()` method.
 It checks if roll number 4 exists in the `HashMap` with the `containsKey()` method and prints an appropriate message based on the check's result.
 Next, the student with roll number 2 is removed from the `HashMap` using the `remove()` method, and the updated size of the `HashMap` is printed.
 The program then iterates over the `HashMap` twice to print all student names: first using the `keySet()` method to loop through the keys, and then using the `entrySet()` method to loop through the key-value pairs.
 This code effectively demonstrates how to add, access, check existence, remove, and iterate over elements in a `HashMap`.

+# Day 22
+The provided Java code demonstrates the use of the `Stack` class from the `java.util` package to manage a collection of strings.
+The `main` method begins by creating an instance of a stack called `stack`.
+It then pushes three strings ("apple", "banana", and "orange") onto the stack.
+The `pop` method is called to remove the top element from the stack, which is "orange", and this removed item is printed to the console.
+Next, the `peek` method retrieves the current top element of the stack without removing it, which is "banana", and prints it.
+The code then checks if the stack contains the string "banana" using the `contains` method, printing an appropriate message based on the result.
+The current size of the stack is printed using the `size` method.
+Finally, the `clear` method empties the stack, and the `isEmpty` method confirms that the stack is now empty, with this status printed to the console.